Jonish99/pands-project2021/README.md

 ## Variables.
-The Variables used to differentiate the classes of IRs are sepal length, sepal width, petal length and petal width.
+The Variables used to differentiate the classes of iris are sepal length, sepal width, petal length and petal width.
-The species of Iris is also a variable - the documentation for the data-set refers to species as class, but taxonomically the three named iris(Iris-Setosa,Iris-Versicolor,Iris-Virginica) are species (ITIS Standard Report Page: Iris Germanica, 2021)
+The species of iris is also a variable - the documentation for the data-set refers to species as class, but taxonomically the three named iris(Iris-Setosa,Iris-Versicolor,Iris-Virginica) are species (ITIS Standard Report Page: Iris Germanica, 2021)
-Each sample plant that was taken, is not given a sample id in the data-set (other than row number) Initially the project will give each sample an id which may or may not be used in the final draft.
+Each sample plant that was taken, is not given a sample id in the data-set (other than row number)

+Earlier drafts had the variable names as program variables without spaces, however, pandas can handle column names with spaces and they are referenced in the program via a tuple.

-splLnght    - float
+Sepal Length(cm)    - float
-splWdh      -float
+Sepal Width(cm)      -float
-ptlLnght    -float
+Petal Length(cm)    -float
-ptlWdth     -float
+Petal Width(cm)     -float
-irsSpc     -string
+species     -string
-smpId       -int/string
+Id       -int/string

 ## Analysis.py
-The program is stored in the file analysis.py and be run off command line interface on a computer with python installed and the following python libraries:
+The program is stored in the file analysis.py and can be run from the command line in Windows on a PC with python installed.
+The program users the following python libraries:

 ```python
 import pandas as pd